vishwas1101/Filters/README.md

 #### 2)The Variance in Measurement R:
 This indicates how much you trust your measurements of the accelerometer.
 A high value would indicate the variance is high and you trust your new measurements less, this will result in a slow response.
 A very low value will result in overshooting and noisy behaviour, since you trust the accelerometer measurements too much.

+### To Update:
+- Quaternion based kalman and complimentary filters